-Lisa Claydon has been an MFL teacher for 15 years and was Curriculum Team Leader for French for 10 years after previous careers in the travel industry and the Civil Service.
-Herself a graduate of the GITEP scheme she has worked in both mixed and single-sex, 11–16 and 11–18 and selective and non-selective schools.
-She worked as a mentor for GITEP MFL for several years before becoming Subject Leader.
-Lisa is an Honorary Teaching Fellow of the University of Bristol.
+Lisa Claydon has been an MFL teacher for over 20 years after previous careers in the travel industry and Civil Service.
+Herself a graduate of the GITEP Scheme, she has worked in both mixed and single-sex, 11 to 16 and 11 to 18 selective and non-selective schools.
+She is currently Curriculum Leader for MFL at High School Leckhampton.
+She was a mentor for GITEP MFL for several years before becoming Subject Leader.
+She is an Honorary Teaching Fellow of the University of Bristol.

 - A Modern Foreign Language degree.

 - Maths and English at Grade C/Level 4 or above at GCSE.

 - Degree at 2:2 or above.

 - Involvement with young people in some capacity.